West Long Branch, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 36.65 mi of roadways, of which 27.84 mi were maintained by the municipality, 5.19 mi by Monmouth County and 3.62 mi by the New Jersey Department of Transportation.

 Route 36 and Route 71 intersect in the borough.

 Public transportation

 NJ Transit provides local bus service on the 831 and 837 routes.

-The nearest train service is available at the Long Branch station on the North Jersey Coast Line.
+The nearest train service is available at the Long Branch station.
+Commuter service is provided on the North Jersey Coast Line, offering express and local service.
+Diesel service operates from Hoboken Terminal to Bay Head station.
+Electric service operates from New York Penn Station to Long Branch station, where the electrified portion of the line ends.
+Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station and Secaucus Junction.

 Notable people

 People who were born in, residents of, or otherwise closely associated with West Long Branch include: